Jinshan's homepage at BNU

 - Do mathematicians, economists and biomedical scientists trace large topics more strongly than physicists?, published by Journal of Informetrics here

-- Network of Chinese characters and its implication to teaching and learning of Chinese characters, published by PLOS ONE here, covered by a BBC story here
+- Network of Chinese characters and its implication to teaching and learning of Chinese characters, published by PLOS ONE, covered by a BBC commentary.
+A system of “Meaningful Learning of Chinese Characters” has been established based on this research

 - Complex Networks(projects overview)